adedomin/CSC311-game-design/_posts/2015-03-23-Code Walkthrough - Bluetooth Pong 2.md

 This needs its own thread since .accept() method is blocking IO.

-when it connects and doesn't error, it spawns a regular socket which is used to communicate between the two machines.
+When it connects and doesn't error, it spawns a regular socket which is used to communicate between the two machines.

-this socket is used in a new thread of type ConnectedThread()
+This socket is used in a new thread of type ConnectedThread()

 ### Threads -- JoinThread